top of page

 Honor's Student

 Kira is a Senior working on a B.S. in Marine Biology.
-She is completing her Honor's Thesis with Dr. Ramirez.
+She joined the lab in spring 2024 as part of the Turtle Team.
+Kira is completing her Honor's Thesis with Dr. Ramirez.
 Her project is investigating factors that influence Kemp's ridley sea turtle growth rates.

 Past Students